Daniel-KM/Omeka-S-module-ModelViewer/README.md

 Installation
 ------------

+See general end user documentation for [installing a module].

+The module [Common] must be installed first.

 The module uses an external library [three.js], so use the release zip to install it, or use and init the source.
-Furthermore, it is recommended to install the modules [Bulk Edit] when your files are `gltf`, and [Xml Viewer] when your files are Collada `dae` (see below).

 * From the zip

 Download the last release [ModelViewer.zip] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.

 * From the source and for development: